User experience in medical software projects

 As a consequence the end users have been forced to grin and bear it, to put in a lot of effort and master the user-unfriendly interfaces.
 Gradually they have learned to literally expect poor user experience as there was no competition on the market.
 Having grown used to the complexity of the software.
 Ironically it is them who are not willing to accept changes, which would mean unnecessary time-consuming onboarding processes hindering their everyday routines.

-Another element adding to this vicious circle is the length of development of new medical software
+The length of development of new medical software

 Large healthcare organisations are not agile, not able to frequently iterate solutions the way it happens these days for other consumer applications.
 The inertia of large systems means waterfall planning cycles and the final product rarely meeting the requirements of the end-user.